KKConrad/iOS2015-Week1/deliverables/git.md

 - What is the command to see the history of your previous commits (from the command line)?
 What are a few interesting variations (sets of options)? git log

+This limits the number of commits to output:
+    --max-count=<number>

+This skips the specified amount of commits before they start showing
+    --skip=<number>

 - How can you look through your historical commits on the Github website?
   On the repository page, there is a clock icon that says commit(s).
 When clicked,